 Dr. Mary Davidson Cohen, a lay member of the Commission from Leawood, received a bachelor of science in education at the University of Missouri-Columbia in 1958.
 She received her master of arts in science education for elementary teachers from Columbia University in 1962 and her doctorate in education administration from the University of Kansas in 1977.
 She began her education career as a teacher in 1958 teaching fifth, sixth, and seventh grades in the Kansas City, Missouri, School District.
-She also taught science for K-7 grades for the Kansas City School District's educational television station KCSD - Channel 19.
-She was assistant vice chancellor for academic affairs at the University of Kansas

-Regents Center from 1976 to 1992.
+She also taught science for K-7 grades for the Kansas City School

+District's educational television station KCSD - Channel 19.
+She was assistant vice chancellor for academic affairs at the University of Kansas Regents Center from 1976 to 1992.
 She served as assistant director of the William T. Kemper Foundation from 1993 to 1997.
 She served as vice president for adult and continuing education and dean of the graduate school at Saint Mary College in Leavenworth, Kansas, from 1997 to 1999.
-She served as U. S. Secretary of Education Rod Paige's regional representative (SRR) for Region VII from 2002-2009, covering the states of Iowa, Kansas, Missouri, and Nebraska.
+She served as U. S. Secretary of Education Rod Paige's representative (SRR) for Region VII from 2002-2009, covering the states of Iowa, Kansas, Missouri, and Nebraska.
+In 2007, she received the Mother Evelyn O'Neill Award for Excellence in Education from Saint Teresa's Academy.
 In 2010, she received the Hugh Speer Award for distinguished service to Johnson County Community College.
 In 2012, she was named Philanthropist of the Year by Nonprofit Connect in Kansas City, Missouri.
-She is Chair of the WWI Museum Board of Directors and serves on the Kansas Children's Cabinet.
+She is Chair of the WWI Museum Board of Directors as well as Interim President and Chief Executive Officer of the National World War Museum at Liberty Hall.
+She is a member of the Governance Board of the Children's Campus of Kansas City, Kansas, and a member of the Executive Committee of Freedoms Frontier National Heritage Area Board of Directors.
 Presently, she hosts "It's Our Community" for the Johnson County Community College television station and is the Executive Director of the Barton P. & Mary D. Cohen Charitable Trust.
-She has been a member of the Commission since July 2004.
+Dr. Cohen has been a member of the Commission since July 2004.

-The Honorable Robert J. Fleming, a district judge from Parsons, received a BS/BA degree from Pittsburg State University in 1964 and a Juris Doctorate degree from Washburn University Law School in 1968.
+The Honorable Robert J. Fleming, a district judge from Parsons, received a BS/BA degree from Pittsburg State University in 1964 and a Juris Doctorate degree from Washburn University School of Law in 1968.
 He practiced law in Pittsburg from 1968 until 1996, during which time he served as president of the Crawford County Bar Association, a member of the Law in Education Committee of the Kansas Bar Association, and a member of the Ethics and Grievance Committee of the Kansas Bar Association.
 Fleming was appointed to the bench in August 1996.
-He is currently a member of the Labette County Bar Association and the Kansas
+He is currently a member of the Labette County Bar Association and the Kansas Bar Association.

-Bar Association.
 He served on the Board of Trustees of the Labette County Correctional Camp; was the previous chairman of the Eleventh Judicial District Community Corrections Board; was a former member, chairman of the Executive Committee, and past president of the Kansas District Judges' Association; and currently serves on the Nonjudicial Salary Initiative Committee and as a member of the Kansas Judicial Council.
 He has been a member of the Commission since May 1999.